 Well, the problem mostly comes down to lack of communication so we’re looking at ways that the robot can explain what their doing and why, in natural language, and we think that this will enable a trusting relationship to evolve between the robot and the human.

 Establishing these relationships will mean that we're more likely adopt robots to do these dangerous jobs and will result in less risk to life.

-Healthy Human Robot InteractionImproving clinical outcomes and physical rehabilitation with pioneering human computer interaction and human robot interaction for Health and Wellness.
+Healthy Human Robot InteractionImproving clinical outcomes and physical rehabilitation with pioneering human computer interaction and human robot interaction.